-To find out how to access the NDIS, go to Accessing the NDIS, or visit your nearest NDIS office.
-You can find out more about how the scheme works by reading An introduction to disability services and the NDIS.
+To find out how to access the NDIS, go to Applying to access the NDIS, or visit your nearest NDIS office.
+You can find out more about how the scheme works by reading Introduction to disability services and the NDIS.

 Sources of help for the NDIS

 - Contact NDIS

 - NDIS news and events